rh-telco-tigers/ansible-ai-management/docs/000-AssistedInstaller-Management.md

 ansible-playbook -i inventory/sample-inventory.yml
 ```

 If you wish to force remove the directory created for Assisted Installer (`/opt/assisted-installer`) then use the variable `forceClean=true`.
+This may be done when you _don't_ want to persist data (such as previously installed cluster data, etc).
 ```
-ansible-playbook -i inventory/sample-inventory.yml \                                                                                                                                                     ─╯
+ansible-playbook -i inventory/sample-inventory.yml \
 --extra-vars "forceClean=true" \
 000-deleteAssistedInstaller.yml -vv --limit "assistedInstaller"
 ```